Study groups: Help or hinderance for anatomy learning?

 Perhaps the best strategy, for the moment, would be to change your mentality, and instead of thinking of study groups, think of review groups.
 If you look at the advantages, they mostly include aspects like ‘tests’, ‘clarifications’, and ‘teaching’, which have the common theme of active recall and require a degree of learned knowledge.
 Group members can study the material themselves and then meet together to revise, test, and teach each other.

-A good starting point would would be Kenhub’s learning strategy section.
+A good starting point would would be our guide on how to study anatomy.
 Filled with various learning methods such as memory palaces and articles crushing myths like learning styles, it can really help you manage all that anatomy knowledge and avoid some common learning mistakes which you are probably making.
 Do you also want to take a shortcut in preparing tests for your fellow group members?
 Just use Kenhub’s quizzes!
 They are especially designed to really see what your anatomy knowledge is made of.

 Overall, it is really up to you if study groups are a help or hinderance.
 Concrete scientific evidence favours the negative side, but more studies need to be carried out.
 However, there are more aspects to learning than encoding and recall and they can really make or break a learning method, so don’t overlook them!